 Keep in mind that there are some differences between men’s and women’s versions.
 Most often it’s the number of pockets, so no surprises there.
 And if there are any other significant differences between the men’s and women’s versions, I will tell you about them in the mini-reviews.

 If you are on a tight budget and want to get a really good jacket for as little money as possible, I strongly suggest you pick up a Columbia jacket.
 They are generally cheaper, in the sense that you’ll find a Columbia jacket for less than $100 more easily than a North Face one.

-Neither of the brands are really cheap, but Columbia does have better prices overall.
+Neither of the brands is really cheap, but Columbia does have better prices overall.
 North Face is definitely the more expensive brand, but it is also much more mainstream.
 Meaning that if you want to stay on trend this winter, TNF is a better fit for you.

 But keep in mind that you can always find really good deals on Amazon for both of these brands.
 There’s always some kind of sale going on, especially during the holidays.
 So, if you really want that North Face jacket, you’re better off getting it on Amazon than elsewhere.

 It’s pretty impossible to say that one of these brands is better than the other.

 North Face focuses a bit more on making stylish and modern products, while Columbia puts all of its efforts into making ultra-warm jackets.
 But then again, that does not mean that TNF jackets aren’t warm, or that Columbia jackets aren’t stylish.
 So you see my dilemma.

 But there are some jackets that obviously perform better than the others, so that’s what I’ll focus on here.